 If workers (especially those on low wages) are expected to do many extra hours without pay, this could take their pay below minimum wage.
 In such cases, the worker can recover backpay by making a claim at the employment tribunal or a complaint to HMRC.
 (Which route is best will depend on factors specific to the case, including whether the claim is within tribunal time limits).
 The employer could also face fines, bad publicity and even criminal proceedings.

-Employers could also begin to consider ways to encourage staff to switch off during their personal time.
-Even if this is not required under the code, it will help improve staff wellbeing and will put you ahead of other employers, helping attract and retain talented staff.
+Encouraging staff to switch off during their personal time can help improve staff wellbeing and will put you ahead of other employers, helping attract and retain talented staff.

 Share this post: